 Look out for vulnerable road users:

-- Look out for cyclists, motorcyclists and horse riders. make eye contact where possible to show you have seen them. use your indicators to signal intentions and look out for their signals.
+Look out for cyclists, pedestrians, motorcyclists and horse riders.
+Make eye contact where possible to show you have seen them.
+Use your indicators to signal intentions and look out for their signals.